 Usually, the first thing I will do is open a can of smelly cat food and watch the cat’s response.
 If I can lure him to me with the food, then the best rescue options are available to me.
 After I give him a taste of the food, I will put the food in the far back of a cat carrier and hold it next to him so that he can walk inside.
 If he walks in, all I need to do is close the door and come on down.
 If he is afraid of the carrier, then I can pull the food back out and set it on the tree where he can eat it within my reach.
 I will let him eat some and get comfortable, and then I will scruff him and put him in the cat bag.
 The cat bag is just a laundry bag with a glove sewn into the bottom.
 I simply insert my hand in the glove with the bag over my arm, scruff the cat and then invert the bag over the cat and tie it closed.

-If the cat is so cautious that I am unable to get within arm’s reach, I can usually use a long-handle net or rescue-pole.
-The net has a drawstring around it that allows me to cinch it closed once the cat is in the net.
-I can also attach extension poles to the handle to reach even farther.
 The rescue-pole has a noose that I can tighten around the cat's chest just behind his front legs.
 The noose locks in place so that I can securely lift the cat and transfer him quickly to a net.
 Once I place him inside the net, I release the noose and withdraw the pole.

 If those fail, then the next option is to tie a cat trap on a branch that the cat can reach and leave the area.
 I will check back on the trap frequently or watch from a distance with binoculars and climb back up the tree when he is caught to retrieve him.
 If all those options fail, then we may need to get creative.
 Sometimes, the only option left is to saw off the branch the cat is on and pull it toward me or lower him down slowly by rope.